lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Compare each model using the `model.sel` function based on AIC.
+- Compare each model using `model.sel()` based on `"AIC"` rank.

 `@hint`
-- Include both models, with and without interaction, in the `model.sel` function.
+- Include both models, with and without interaction, in the `model.sel()` function, separated by a comma.

 `@sample_code`
 ```{r}